For your business to succeed with Google Ads, people have to click on your ads.

-Conversions are the ultimate goal of your campaign (unless its strictly for branding), but you can't convert visitors if they don't visit your site.
+Conversions are the ultimate goal of your campaign, but you can't convert visitors if they don't visit your site or landing page.
+Or use click to call.

 In a previous blog I tried to answer the question, What is A Good Click-Through Rate on Google AdWords.
 As I tried to demonstrate, this answer varies dramatically from industry to industry and is also impacted by the device being targeted.